JustinFajardo/comp2000_2023/worksheet.md

 I think both repositories A and B are inactive at the moment.
 The last commit of repo A was in August of 2022, and may have been the completion of the project.
 Repository B also had its last commit in August 2022 however I believe will be active again soon as their last commit is a preparation for the next release of the WhileyCompiler.

   * 🤔 Which file in each project has had the most activity?
-Assuming from the file size that that has the most activity, 'docker_dev.sh' in Repo A has the most activity, as the largest file size of the project at 186 B.
+In Repo B, I believe the test files are one of the more recent files with the most activity, with over 999 test cases created last year. 'app.py' in Repo A may have the most activity due to its more recent commits to the project.

 # Task 2